Mount Chalmers, Queensland: History

-In 1908 the Yeppoon railway line was established from Sleipners Junction on the North Rockhampton to Emu Park railway line and then through to Yeppoon railway station.
+In 1908, the Yeppoon railway line was established from Sleipners Junction on the North Rockhampton to Emu Park railway line and then through to Yeppoon railway station.
 Mount Chalmers railway station (23°18′04″S 150°38′28″E) served the town, and Mount Nicholson railway station (23.3175°S 150.6440°E) served the south of the locality.

 In 1911, the census recorded a population of 1,181.

-The Sisters of St Joseph of the Sacred Heart opened a Catholic primary school in 1913.
+The Sisters of St Joseph of the Sacred Heart opened St Joseph's Catholic primary school in 1913.
+It closed in 1914.

 Mining ended in 1914 and people moved away; the 1921 census showed the population had fallen to 95 people.

 The Yeppoon railway line ceased passenger services in 1978 and closed completely in 2004.

+In January 2023, Carinity Education Rockhampton opened a campus in Mount Chalmers in former Mount Chalmers State School to provide special education services.

+Mining

+Mount Chalmers developed as a mining settlement in the late 19th century following the discovery of copper and gold in the area.
+The Mount Chalmers mine was worked intermittently between 1899 and 1982, producing approximately 1.2 million tonnes of ore at average grades of 2.0% copper, 3.6 grams per tonne gold, and 19 grams per tonne silver.

+The mine was originally operated by the Mount Chalmers Copper Mining Company in the early 1900s, later passing through a number of owners including Mount Morgan Limited and other operators during the mid-20th century.
+Mining ceased in 1982 when operations were closed due to falling metal prices and depletion of easily accessible ore.

+The site has since attracted renewed interest from exploration companies.
+In the 2000s, Ausmelt Limited and Polymetals Mining undertook studies of the remaining resource.
+Since 2021, QMines Limited (ASX:QML) has held 100% ownership of the project and has reported updated resource estimates and feasibility studies as part of its evaluation of recommencing mining.